helium/HIP/0019-third-party-manufacturers/lakshmiio.md

 SSH will be enabled to connect to the server

-ATECC608 will secure the crypto authentication
+ATECC608 or ATECC508 will be used to secure the crypto authentication

-Software will be provided Docker along with OS and remote assistance will be provided round the clock
+Software will be provided in Docker along with OS and remote assistance will be provided round the clock

 Can start producing once the prototype is approved and it can be done rapidly